 Why You Need a Medicare Supplement Insurance Plan

 Medicare is a federal program to help older Americans and some disabled Americans pay for the high cost of health care.
 However, Medicare was never intended to cover all your health care costs.
 So even if you’re covered by Medicare, you are still responsible for a large portion of your health care costs.
-Without a Medicare Supplement insurance plan, your out-of-pocket costs could add up to more than $57,424 this year alone.

 What Medicare Doesn’t Cover